-Uganda is famously referred to as the ‘Pearl of Africa’ for its breath-taking scenic beauty, rich culture and ability to create great amazing experiences for its tourists.
-If you are planning to visit Uganda here are a few things you should schedule on your trip.
+Uganda is famously referred to as the ‘Pearl of Africa’ for its breathtaking scenic beauty, rich culture, and ability to create great amazing experiences for its tourists.
+If you are planning to visit Uganda here are a few things you should schedule for your trip.

 This activity involves trekking up the Ugandan mountains to see gorillas.
 Mountain gorillas are a rare species with only 800 or so of them still alive today.
 In fact, gorillas can only be seen in the DRC, Rwanda, and Uganda.
 Uganda is the best place to do so owing to its stability and relatively cheaper costs of up to $500 (gorilla trekking is naturally a costly affair).